Kronenwetter, Wisconsin: Transportation

-Public safety
+Public services

-Law enforcement

 In 2004, when the village of Kronenwetter created a police department, Daniel Joling was hired as the chief of police and sole member of the department.
 Officers and clerical staff have since been added to the department.
 Since July 2, 2007, the Kronenwetter Police Department has provided 24-hour-a-day coverage for the village.

-Fire and rescue

 The Kronenwetter Fire Department provides fire and rescue services for the village of Kronenwetter and the town of Guenther.

-Emergency medical services

 EMS service is provided through contract by the Riverside Fire District.